GRE - Graduate Record Examination

 Each Subject Test assumes an undergraduate major or extensive background in the discipline.
 The tests are given at authorized paper-based testing centers worldwide up to three times per year, in October, December and April.

-Structure of the Computer-Based General Test
+Structure with the Computer-Based General Test

-Verbal 30-minute section: 30 questions
+Mental 30-minute section: 25 questions

-Quantitative 45-minute section: 28 questions
+Quantitative 45-minute part: 28 questions

-Analyze an Argument: 30 minutes
+Analyze a quarrel: 30 minutes

-Structure of the Paper-Based General Test
+Structure with the Paper-Based General Test

-Analyze an Argument: 30 minutes
+Analyze a quarrel: 30 minutes

 You can register for the GRE General Test and Subject Tests online at www.ets.org/gre/grereg.html using a credit card.
 You also can register for the computer-based General Test by phone, mail or fax, and you can register for the paper-based General Test and Subject Tests by mail.
-Visit www.ets.org/gre for more information on how to register for the GRE tests.

 The fee to take the GRE General Test is US$150 in the United States, Guam, U.S. Virgin Islands and Puerto Rico; US$205 in China (including Hong Kong), Korea and Taiwan; and US$180 in all other locations.
 The fee to take a GRE Subject Test is US$130 in the United States, U.S. Territories and Puerto Rico, and US$150 in all other locations.